felipealbrecht/DeepBlue-Manual/02-data-types/02-04-genomes.md

 ```
 The [Working with Sequences](../06-sequences/06-01-obtaining-region-sequences) section discusses how to access and use the genomic sequences.

-A list of all possible commands that can be applied on Genomes Controlled Vocabulary is available at [DeepBlue API - Inserting and listing Genomes](http://deepblue.mpi-inf.mpg.de/api.html#api-genomes).
+A list of all possible commands that can be applied within the Genomes controlled vocabulary is available at [DeepBlue API - Inserting and listing Genomes](http://deepblue.mpi-inf.mpg.de/api.html#api-genomes).